nueverest/blowdrycss/README.md

 > Why did you write the same property 500 times into your main CSS file? :hear_no_evil: :see_no_evil: :speak_no_evil:

 ##### CSS File size does matter.
 Large style files result in the following:
-* Longer download times increase bounce rates.
+* Longer download times increase user bounce rates.
 * Data pollution on the Internet.
 * Increase the likelihood of style bugs.
 * Increase the amount of time required to implement new changes and deprecate features.